 I’ve only used my own bike images in this blog post.
 The 100 original frames I’ve looked at for this project all correspond with each other and all correspond with my own original bikes so I’m confident that all the frames I’ve looked at all exhibit the correct SB TI style.

 Caveat – clearly the SBDU were a custom build unit and from what I have witnessed, all these frames display the same features.
-However, I only have a small sample to work with and undoubtedly there will be bikes and frames out there that I haven’t seen which may differ to from findings.
+However, I only have a small sample to work with and undoubtedly there will be bikes and frames out there that I haven’t seen which may differ to my findings.
 If you have something that differs I would love to see some good images.

 I’ll show my results by transfer type.
 This is transfer by transfer detail with information on how they should be used based on SB number…